Mindlytics/mlsdk-python/README.md

 Sessions, conversations and events have attributes (sessions) and properties (conversations, events) that are optional, but which you can populate with meaningful data that you wish to associate with them.

+### User ID and Device ID

+User IDs are something you can decide to use or not use.
+If you decide to use them, user ids should be unique for a organization/project pair.
+You can use anything you like as long as it is a string, and is unique for each user in a project.
+Device IDs should represent unique devices, like a browser instance or a mobile device uuid.
+Device IDs are considered globally unique.
+If you do not use user ids, then you must use device ids.
+You can use both.

+| TBD more detail needed here

 ## Architecture

 The Mindlytics SDK is designed to have an absolute minimal impact on your application.
 The SDK requires `asyncio` and uses an asynchronous queue to decouple your application from the actual communication with Mindlytics.
 When you interact with the SDK your data gets pushed into an asynchronous FIFO and the SDK returns control to your application immediately.
 In the background the SDK removes data from the queue and tries to send it to the Mindlytics service.
 The SDK handles errors, and any timeouts, retries or rate limits as it tries to get the data to the server.
 When your application exists there is a way to wait on the SDK to completely drain the queue so no data is lost.